tamarastojchevska/MSE-Web-App/Homework4/README.md

 [path/to/docker-compose]> docker-compose up
 ```
-After the images have been started, the application can be accessed through http://localhost:5000/, and the microservice can be accessed through http://localhost:5001/scraper/tickers to get the issuer codes, http://localhost:5001/scraper/{issuer-code}
+After the images have been started, the application can be accessed through http://localhost:5000/

+The microservice can be accessed through http://localhost:5001/scraper/tickers to get the issuer codes,

-to access all the data for the specified issuer, or http://localhost:5001/scraper/{issuer-code}{yyyy-mm-dd}{yyyy-mm-dd} to access the data within a specific time frame (from date, to date) for the given issuer.
+`http://localhost:5001/scraper/{issuer-code}` to access all the data for the specified issuer,

+or `http://localhost:5001/scraper/{issuer-code} {yyyy-mm-dd} {yyyy-mm-dd}` to access the data within a specific time frame (from date, to date) for the given issuer.

 ## Hosting
 The application and microservice are hosted on Azure.